Skip to main content

 Isolation is when we are separated (or feel separated) from the people and things around us.
 We may be isolated because we choose to be separated from others or because of a situation we can’t control (such as moving home or bereavement).

 Most of us experience feelings of loneliness at some point in our lives.
 It might be because we spend more time by ourselves than we want, or because we feel disconnected from the people around us.
 It is possible to feel lonely and isolated when surrounded by other people.
-All kinds of things can set you apart – your sex, your colour, your height, your weight, being serious about school, or just looking different.
-You can also feel isolated because of how you think and feel, if you believe others don’t feel or think the same.
+All kinds of things can make us feel different – our gender, our ethnicity, our height, our weight, or the way we dress.
+We can also feel isolated because of how we think and feel, if we believe others don’t feel or think the same.
+For example, you may feel that you take College work more seriously than your classmates, that no one else shares your passion for classical music, or that everyone except you has the latest designer handbag.

 If You Are Feeling Isolated